Disclosure: This post may contain affiliate links. Please check out our disclosure policy for more details.

 The solution to this is to replace your current IPL device with another more powerful model.
 This will enable the light energy to penetrate finer hair follicles, and be getting more precise treatment and the effects you desire.
 That said, it’s still not advisable to use these more powerful models on your face, as the skin covering your face is much thinner and more sensitive than other areas of your body.

 Tip: Consider a home laser device instead of an IPL, or seek professional help.
+To date, Tria 4X Laser is the only FDA cleared laser hair removal for home use.

 9. You didn’t watch some YouTube demo videos (aside from #3, reading the product manual).